lasanthamudalige/full-stack-open-2023/part2/courseinfo2/README.md

    * Pass data from parent to child components
    * Structure a React project

-The application integrates with the REST Countries API and OpenWeatherMap API to retrieve country and weather information.

 ### Main Features:

    * Display a list of courses with the number of parts and exercises for each.